AIDS Prevention

 Love is a choice

 Young people need to understand that true love is first and foremost an act of the will.
 Christ said, “A new commandment I give you: that you love one another.”
 A commandment is an appeal to the will.
+The great love passage of 1 Corinthians 13 describes acts of the will, not expressions of the emotions.

 A clean heart for a new start